 A foundation stone in extremal graph theory is Turán's theorem which determines the number of edges in the densest K_r -free graph on n vertices.
-Furthermore, for every graph H, the Erdős- Stone-Simonovits theorem [5, 6] determines, up to a quadratic error term, the number of edges in the densest H-free n-vertex graph.
+Furthermore, for every graph H, the Erdős-Stone-Simonovits theorem [7, 8] determines, up to a small error term, the number of edges in the densest H-free n-vertex graph.
 It is natural to seek Turán-type results in the setting of ordered graphs.
-Indeed, this question was first raised in a paper of Füredi and Hajnal [7], and there are now many results in the area; see the paper of Tardos [24] for a survey of such results (and the related problem of Turán-type results for edge ordered graphs).
-In particular, Pach and Tardos [21] proved an analogue of the Erdős-Stone-Simonovits theorem in the setting of ordered graphs.
-In their result they show that the so-called interval chromatic number governs the threshold (for graphs Hof interval chromatic number at least 3), rather than the chromatic number (as is the case in the unordered setting).
-There are several Turán-type results for ordered graphs of interval chromatic number 2; see e.g. [9, 10, 16, 20, 21, 24], as well as Turán-type results for ordered hypergraphs (see [8]).
+Indeed, this question was first raised by Füredi and Hajnal [10], and there are now many results in the area; see Tardos [28] for a survey of such results (and the related problem of Turán-type results for edge ordered graphs).
+In particular, Pach and Tardos [25] proved an analogue of the Erdős-Stone-Simonovits theorem in the setting of ordered graphs.
+In their result they show that the so-called interval chromatic number governs the threshold (for graphs H of interval chromatic number at least 3), rather than the chromatic number (as is the case in the unordered setting).
+There are several Turán-type results for ordered graphs of interval chromatic number 2; see e.g. [12, 13, 20, 24, 25, 28], as well as Turán-type results for ordered hypergraphs, see [11].

-There have also been a number of recent results concerning Ramsey theory for ordered graphs, for example see the work of Balko, Cibulka, Král and Kynčl [2] and of Conlon, Fox, Lee and Sudakov [4].
+There have also been a number of recent results concerning Ramsey theory for ordered graphs, for example see the work of Balko, Cibulka, Král and Kynčl [2] and of Conlon, Fox, Lee and Sudakov [5].